 Flood Snakes & Ladders was developed by social scientists at Lancaster University involved in researching the effects of flooding within communities and on the lives of adults and children.
 The game takes participants on a flood journey from a child’s perspective, using real data (quotes, photographs, drawings and 3D models) to explore what it is like both to experience and to recover from flooding.
+It is suitable for ages 10+.

 For further information about Lancaster University’s research into the social effects of flooding, check out: